- What is an apprenticeship?

 All our new apprenticeships are based on a 'standard' that has been designed and agreed by employers including the design of an 'end point assessment'.

 An apprentice gains knowledge, skills and behaviours that are relevant to the job and on completion the apprentice can carry out the job role with skill and confidence.

 The apprentice works for you as your employee and has all the benefits as a fully paid up member of your staff.
 Most of our employers offer degree apprenticeship students £15,000 - £24,000 per annum.
 View the government guidance on apprenticeship pay for more information.
 The cost of the course and training are fully covered either by the apprenticeship levy (for levy paying employers) or co-funded by the government (for non-levy paying employers).

-All Apprentices must be allowed 20% 'off the job' time away from their job to study their course and complete course work and assessments.
+All apprentices must be allowed 20% 'off the job' time away from their job to study their course and complete course work and assessments.

 This will often be by attending the university one day per week or in some cases they may study on a 'block' release format by attending weekly blocks of teaching over the year.

 These terms describe the level of the degree qualification studied.
 The infographic below from the Education and Skills Funding Agency should help illustrate the differences.

 An Honours Degree or Level 4 certificate and an apprenticeship.
 Many degree apprenticeships offer the apprentices a chance to gain professional recognition.

 Training staff through an apprenticeship will: